 This is a matter of sobering!
 Because industry safety measures usually require names of official users, employer ID number, billing addresses, and social security numbers to gain access to financial records.
 Therefore, by storing each aspect separately help you mitigate losses from the data breach.

 Once you’ve categorized and stored your information, it’s time to analyze your business processes.
 What methods do you use to transmit sensitive information with your clients and in your office?
-You must optimize a secured client portal and encrypt emails to reduce data risk of being captured.
+You must optimize a secure client portal and encrypt emails to reduce data risk.

 Before giving access to your employees, find the reason why it is necessary.
 Ensure to restrict the access to sensitive information because attackers sidestep security measures by misleading staff members who have valid access.